This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 Hal from "2001: A Space Odyssey".
 Ultron.
 AUTO from "Wall-E".

-The psychology behind the fear of AI
+The psychology behind being afraid of AI

-Fear is a learned behaviour, and we may be our own worst enemies when faced with overcoming it.
+Fears are a learned behaviour, and we may be our own worst enemies when faced with overcoming it.

 With daily exposure to apps like Twitter and TikTok, and content falling into popular formats like Top 10 lists, our demand for easily digestible content has grown while our attention spans have shrunk.